omouravictor/android-br-inco/README.md

 ## How to run?

 - Open the project with Android Studio.
-- Go to https://console.hgbrasil.com/keys, create an account and generate a key for HG Finance API.
+- Go to https://console.hgbrasil.com/keys, create an account and generate a free key for HG Finance API.
 - Access project root folder (rates-br) and create a file with name "api.properties".
 - Add the line below on "api.properties" file including your HG Finance API key.
 ```
-API_KEY_HG="your-api-key"
+API_KEY_HG_FINANCE="YOUR-API-KEY"
 ```
 - That's all :)